Five Days in Bergen: A Rain-Soaked Journal From Norway's Fjord Capital

 Day 4: The Ulriken Challenge

-Checked yr.no (the Norwegian weather service — bookmark it, it's more accurate than any other weather app for Scandinavia) and saw a rare clear day forecast.
-This was my window for Mount Ulriken.
+Check yr.no — the Norwegian weather service, and bookmark it, because it's more accurate than any other weather app for Scandinavia.
+When it forecasts a rare clear day, that's your window for Mount Ulriken.

 The cable car (200 NOK return) takes you to 643 meters — nearly double Floyen's height.
-The views from the top station were panoramic in the truest sense: city below, fjords stretching to the horizon, snow-dusted peaks in the distance.
+The views from the top station are panoramic in the truest sense: city below, fjords stretching to the horizon, snow-dusted peaks in the distance — a glimpse of the genuinely Arctic Norway that begins far to the north in Svalbard.

-I seriously considered the Vidden trail — the 5-6 hour ridgeline hike from Ulriken to Floyen — but I was solo, the trail has exposed alpine sections, and even on this "clear" day, clouds were forming on the peaks by noon.
-The safety advice was clear: don't attempt in fog, rain, or strong wind.
-And tell someone your route.
+You'll be tempted by the Vidden trail — the 5-6 hour ridgeline hike from Ulriken to Floyen — but if you're solo, know the trail has exposed alpine sections, and even on a "clear" day clouds form on the peaks by noon.
+The safety advice is clear: don't attempt it in fog, rain, or strong wind, and tell someone your route.

-I walked for an hour along the ridge instead, then turned back.
-Even that hour was enough to understand why Bergen residents consider their seven mountains sacred territory.
+Walk an hour along the ridge instead, then turn back.
+Even that hour is enough to understand why Bergen residents consider their seven mountains sacred territory.

-Afternoon: visited Troldhaugen, Edvard Grieg's home, 8 km south of center by bus.
+In the afternoon, visit Troldhaugen, Edvard Grieg's home, 8 km south of center by bus.
 His composing hut — a tiny wooden room at the lake's edge — still holds his piano.
-There was a lunch concert in the on-site hall included with my 120 NOK admission.
-Grieg's music played in the house where he wrote it.
+A lunch concert in the on-site hall comes included with the 120 NOK admission: Grieg's music played in the house where he wrote it.
 That's not something that happens every day.

 Weather report: Clear until 2PM, then clouds rolling in.
-This was, according to locals, an exceptionally good day.
+According to locals, an exceptionally good day.

 Day 5: The Slow Day